 As Walsh drew closer to the end of his set the crowd really got going, excitedly singing along to Time is Nigh.
 When he burst out with Starsailor song Four on the Floor it was all too clear that most of the people at the show were really fans wanting more Starsailor material.

 The unique Bush Hall setting was well harnessed by Walsh and his band: what they delivered was warm, giving the crowd all the songs they wanted to hear.
 The lack of edge left us wanting more though, and in a way one wondered if, had Walsh left out the Starsailor stuff, he might have made the performance completely his own.

 Photos: Rosie Yang

-For further information about James Walsh and future events visit here.
+For further information and future events visit James Walsh’s website here.